kevinctofel/excellent_stream/src/posts/minimalist-month-january-2024.md

 title: Minimalism activity check for January
 description: What came in and what went out of my house during the first month of 2024?
 date: 2024-01-31
-___
+---

 Well _that_ was quick.
 It feels like New Year's Eve was just last week and here we are at the end of January.
+Yes, there's another day left in the month, but I'm 99% confident that nothing will change in the next 24 hours. 🤓

 In order to hold myself a little more accountable, I kept track of my minimalism efforts this month.
 I'm sharing what I bought and/or added to the home and what was removed.
 Sharing this information helps accomplish two things: